Przemek-Przybylak/homepage/README.md

 Project is divided into 3 main parts:
 1. Index.html - this file contains the document structure and its content.
 2. css - this folder is the space for page styles.
 These styles make up the hompage layout.
-3. js - this folder is the space for javascript. the Javascript is responsible for the functionality of the website.
+3. js - this folder is the space for javascript. the javascript is responsible for the functionality of the website.

 ## Technology